Chart Color Schemes

 Infrastructure

-Port Elliot has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally
+Port Elliot has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this region: Victor Harbor Baptist Church Expansion, Granite Island Causeway Project, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts are other key projects, with the following list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified a single project likely affecting the region: Victor Harbor Baptist Church Expansion, Granite Island Causeway Project, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts are key projects, with the following details focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.